roblatour/SolarPanelTiltAngleCalculator/README.md

 - the time (hours and minutes) for which you would like the positioning optimize (for example 12 hours and 0 minutes for noon)
   (note: time isn't adjusted for Day Light Savings Time should that apply in your location)
-- the number of decimal places you would like reported (for example 1 to have an angle like 38.2 reported)
+- the number of decimal places you would like reported (for example 1 to have an angle like 38.2 reported) and the spreadsheet will calculate the yearly, seasonal, monthly and daily optional angles for tilting your solar panels.

 ![screenshot](https://github.com/roblatour/SolarPanelTiltAngleCalculator/assets/5200730/85c1ff65-95b5-4960-9877-3af8d765b666)